 How Long is the MCAT?
 A Complete Time Breakdown

-The MCAT time breakdown, plus answers to common test day questions
+A complete section-by-section MCAT time breakdown, plus answers to frequently asked test day questions

 A student wearing headphones and studying for the MCAT in a library using a book and a laptop